namanAnand02/course-selling-app/README.md

         - then the admin passes the changes to be made.
         - at last, we also respond back to the user that course got updated, and we also send back the new courseId.

+    - 3. admin get /course/bulk (to get all the courses in bulk)
+        - add adminMiddleware as this is authenticated endpoint
+        - access adminId from req.body.
+        - to get all courses of admin, we call .find({adminId}) on courseModel, it brings out all of the courses from the database.
+        - respond to the admin user about all of its courses.

+- step 9: user authenticated endpoints